muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 - **LLM suitability**: 3/5.
 LLMs can engage in a conversation or dialogue, responding to interactive prompts.
 However, maintaining a coherent and contextually accurate conversation over a long series of interactions can be challenging.
 - **Examples:**
   - "How could we improve the virality of this post?"
-  - "What are your thoughts on the book 'It'?"
+  - "What are the main differences between the two approaches above?
+Compare and contrast them"
 - **Tradeoffs:** Can encourage interaction and engagement, but requires the ability to understand and respond to a variety of inputs.
 - **Similar prompts:** Contextual Prompts
 - **Context or facts that would be useful to include:** The topic of conversation or the previous interactions that the prompt is referring to.